spxbhuhb/adaptive/core/core-core/doc/guides/wireformat/Wireformat.md

 This is a limitation of the Kotlin compiler incremental compiling.
 While workarounds are possible, I don't know if the effort to write them would be worth it.

-See [writing an application module definition](guide://) for examples about how to register implementations.
+See [Module definition](guide://) for examples about how to register implementations.

 ## Wireformat for enum classes